vianna-research/website/pages/01_workgroups/nogueira/projects/binom.md

 Title: Coding of Electrical Stimulation Patterns for Binaural Signal Processing in Cochlear Implants
+## Coding of Electrical Stimulation Patterns for Binaural Signal Processing in Cochlear Implants

 ![Abstract logo of a head with two CIs on each side and symbolic digital signals exchanged between each side](binomlogo_1.png){.img-rounded; .float:center}